Vatsim-Scandinavia/controlcenter/README.md

 ## Using the API
 There's an Control Center API that you can use to
 - GET, POST, PATCH and DELETE bookings
-- GET users assigned as mentors and their area
-- GET users assigned as admin/moderator and their area
+- GET users assigned roles and their area
 - GET users holding Major Airport / Special Center endorsements
 - GET users holding Training endorsements
 - GET users holding Examiner endorsements